seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 levels of experience, mentioned above.
 But they on their own could not get at the principles underlying the delusion involved.

-Much later, as a wandering ascetic, when *Upatissa* met the Venerable *Assaji Thera* on his alms-round, he begged the latter to preach the Dhamma to him.
+Much later, as a wandering ascetic, when Upatissa met the Venerable Assaji Thera on his alms-round, he begged the latter to preach the Dhamma to him.
-Venerable *Assaji* said: "I know only a little". *Upatissa* also assured him: "I need only a little".
-Venerable *Assaji* preached 'a little' and *Upatissa*, too, heard 'a little', but since there was much in it, the latter attained the Fruit of Stream-winning even on hearing the first two lines of the following verse:
+Venerable Assaji said: "I know only a little".
+Upatissa also assured him: "I need only a little".
+Venerable Assaji preached 'a little' and Upatissa, too, heard 'a little', but since there was much in it, the latter attained the Fruit of Stream-winning even on hearing the first two lines of the following verse: